Wand

-A wand is a thin, light-weight rod that is held with one hand, and is traditionally made of wood, but may also be made of other materials, such as metal or plastic.
+A wand is a thin, light-weight rod that is held with one hand, and is traditionally made of wood, but may also be made of other materials, such as metal, bone or stone.
 Long versions of wands are often styled in forms of staves or sceptres, which could have large ornamentation on the top.

 In modern times, wands are usually associated with stage magic or supernatural magic, but there have been other uses, all stemming from the original meaning as a synonym of rod and virge.
 A stick that is used for reaching, pointing, drawing in the dirt, and directing other people, is one of the earliest and simplest of tools.

 History

 It is possible that wands were used by pre-historic peoples.
-It is mentioned that 'rods' (as well as rings) were found with Red Lady of Paviland in Britain.
-It is mentioned by the author in Gower - A Guide to Ancient and Historic Monuments on the Gower Peninsula that these might have been wands and are depicted as such in a reconstruction drawing of the burial of the 'Red Lady'.
+'Rods' (as well as rings) were found with the Red Lady of Paviland in Britain.
+It is mentioned in Gower – A Guide to Ancient and Historic Monuments on the Gower Peninsula that these might have been wands and are depicted as such in a reconstruction drawing of the burial of the 'Red Lady'.

 During the Middle Kingdom of Egypt, apotropaic wands began to be used during birth ceremonies.
 These wands were made out of hippopotamus tusks which were split down the middle lengthwise, producing two wands, each with one flat side and one curved side.
 Due to the curved nature of a hippopotamus tusk, these wands were curved, with one pointed end (the point of the tusk) and one blunt end (where the tusk was removed from the hippopotamus).
 Hippopotamus tusks may have been used to invoke Taweret the hippopotamus goddess of childbirth.
 The earliest apotropaic wands used in Egypt were undecorated, but "from around 1850 BC, they were usually provided with decorations of apotropaic figures directly related to the sun religion, or particular aspects of it, inscribed on the convex upper side... most of whom carry knives to ward off evil forces".
 These apotropaic wands were also inscribed with protective text on the flat side, such as "Cut off the head of the enemy when he enters the chamber of the children whom the lady... has borne".
 The latest apotropaic wand found belongs to the Second Intermediate Period king Senebkay.
 It seems that the use of these objects in Egypt declines after this point.